indipanesar96/familytreemaker/README.md

 The input file format is very simple, you describe persons of your family line by line, children just have to follow parents in the file.
-Persons can be repeated as long as they keep the same name or id.
+Persons can be repeated as long as they keep the same nme or id.
 An example is given in the file `LouisXIVfamily.txt`.

 Note: This branch version is optimized for chinese.
 If other language for